tawi1/DotsTrafficCity/docs/source/scene.rst

 Scene Unload
 ============

-* Before you unload the main scene, you should manually unload the entity scene.
+* Before you unload the main scene, you should manually unload the entity subscene.
 * Assign `EntityWorldService` to your script.

 	.. image:: /images/core/EntityWorldService.png